NEU-Liuxuecong/RBE-Flow/README.md

 ## Data Preparation
-To evaluate/train CRFT, you will need to download the required datasets.
+To evaluate/train RBE-Flow, you will need to download the required datasets.
 * [RoadScene]()
 * [OSdataset]()
 * [WHU-OPT-SAR]()